 Rising Merger and Acquisition Activity

-Pharmaceutical merger and acquisition activity has skyrocketed in recent years, with signs that 2018 could be another record-breaking year.
-Acquisitions from drug makers Celgene and Sanofi total more than $26 billion alone.
-These deals, along with others that have been announced, have led to the sector’s strongest start for dealmaking in more than a decade.
+Pharmaceutical mergers and acquisitions from drug makers Celgene and Sanofi total more than $26 billion alone.
+These deals, along with others that have been announced, have led to the sector’s strongest start for deal-making in more than a decade.

 Smaller acquisitions have also been frequent due to a growing number of new and non-traditional companies entering the healthcare ecosystem.
-And, life sciences companies are looking to partner with these companies to access data, technology, and retail connections.
+Life sciences companies are looking to partner with these companies to access data, technology, and retail connections.

 Four Times to Consider a Contract Compliance Audit

 To help maximize transparency and the return on investment of their mergers or acquisitions, many pharmaceutical executives are strategically conducting contract compliance audits.

 For instance, if a company has recently been involved in a business combination, chances are that the new organization inherited conflicting or redundant contracts with third parties.
 Managing those transitions is difficult for third parties that previously worked with each company before the business combination.
 An audit can validate that the third parties have accurately applied the most favorable pricing terms and identify any transactions occurring outside of the existing agreements.

 In particular, pharmaceutical companies should consider completing contract compliance audits at four essential times during and after a business combination:

 - During significant personnel change: